Prediction with Unpredictable Feature Evolution: The Proposed Approach: PUFE

 \subsection{Learn Mapping from $N$ to $M$}

-There are several methods to learn a relationship between two sets of features including multivariate regression~\cite{DBLP:journals/technometrics/Kibria07}, streaming multi-label learning~\cite{DBLP:journals/jmlr/ReadBHP11}, etc. We follow~\cite{DBLP:conf/nips/Hou0Z17} and choose to use the popular and effective method --- least squares~\cite{stigler1981gauss} which can be formulated as follows.
+There are several methods to learn a relationship between two sets of features including multivariate regression~\cite{DBLP:journals/technometrics/Kibria07}, streaming multi-label learning~\cite{DBLP:journals/jmlr/ReadBHP11}, etc. We follow FESL~\cite{DBLP:conf/nips/Hou0Z17} and choose to use the popular and effective method --- least squares~\cite{stigler1981gauss} which can be formulated as follows:

-where $\x_t^C$ is the instance from the $C$urrent feature space at time $t$.
-If the overlapping period is very short, it is unrealistic to learn a complex relationship between the two spaces.
+If the overlapping period is very short, it is unrealistic to learn a complex relationship between the two spaces due to under-fitting.
 Instead, we can use a linear mapping to approximate $\psi$.
 Assume the coefficient matrix of the linear mapping is $\P$, then during rounds $T_1-b+1,\ldots,T_1$, the estimation of $\P$ can be based on linear least square method

 The optimal solution $\P_*$ to the above problem is given by